 It is time for another market report from us on developments on the manufacturing market.
 Since our main manufacturing markets are in Europe, China and India, I will focus on their development.
 Some months ago we wrote about the implications of Russia’s war on Ukraine and please refer to that to refresh your memory here for the previous report.

 Raw material and energy market development

 The worst turbulence in the market seems to have subsided.
 But it remains unclear how the market will move looking further now.

 In Europe where March and April were months of sharp rises in prices and different levels of reshuffling of sources, the worst has calmed down.
 The initial shock was enormous and caused difficulties.
 The Baltic countries which have largely relied on Russian or Ukrainian steel had to readjust and other countries in Europe at least saw a shortage of materials and steeply increasing prices.
-You can read more about this in our previous report here.

 The European Steel Association (EUROFER) published their report on year 2021 where EU stood for 8,0% of world crude steel production in 2021.
 At the same time CIS countries (incl.
 Russia and Ukraine) made up 5,5% of production, which is now largely unavailable.
 EU and US sanctions have lead to Russian materials dropping out of the western markets, but we can assume that it is looking for alternative markets in countries like India and China, potentially Turkey.
 The same applies to Russian oil and gas, but building alternative routes takes time and in the mean while there are articles assuming that particularly China is taking advantage of the situation and renegotiating lower prices for Russian energy.